malloydata/malloy/docs/_src/connection_instructions.md

 ## DuckDB

 DuckDB is available without needing to explicitly configure a connection.
-It works with local parquet or csv files, which can be referenced in the source.
+It works with local parquet or csv files, which can be referenced in a source.
 This example has the CSV in the same directory as the .malloy model file:
 ```
 source: baby_names is table('duckdb:babynames.csv')
 ```